destinyson7/Dependency-Parser-Marathi/README.md

 _Reading the output_ -

-5. The values print in the first two arrays are predictions from SVM and Logistic Regression Models respectively. (depending on what is the model's output, it would either be the arc direction or the arc label )
+5. The values printed in the first two arrays are predictions from SVM and Logistic Regression Models respectively. (depending on what is the model's output, it would either be the arc direction or the arc label)

 6. The numeric values are accuracies of the SVM and Logistic Regression models respectively.